Phone: 403 220-4301 | Fax: 403 210-9399 | E-mail: firstname.lastname@example.org

 Below is one example of a view into a segment of the Sulfolobus solfataricus P2 genome.

 Today, there are two versions of MAGPIE, a U.S. version based in Terry's laboratory and a Canadian version, based at the University of Calgary.
-Currently, Paul Gordon, Chris Koster and myself are working on the annotation of all publicly available genomes.
-The MAGPIE web site provides links to the annotated genomes.
+The Canadian MAGPIE code is included on CD in the "Genome Annotation" book.

 Bluejay Browser in Comparative Genomics Mode